heymichellemac/heymichellemac-hugo/content/blog/2022/02/weekly-review-obsidian.md

 This section is an embed of last week's Reflections section.
 I find it helpful to look at the previous week to see what has changed and what has stayed the same.
 This also helps to get me in the right frame of mind for doing my weekly review.

 To achieve this, I include a code snippet with Templater code to generate the link to last week's note.

-This honestly works about half the time so if you can think of a better way to achieve this send me a DM on Twitter!!

 ---